OCA/ddmrp/ddmrp/README.rst

 #.
 Go to *Inventory / Configuration / ADU calculation methods*.
 #.
 To create new, indicate a name, calculation method (fixed, past-looking,
-   future-looking), and the lengh of period consideration (in days).
+   future-looking), and the length of period consideration (in days).

-If you do not have prior history of stock moves in your system, it is advised to usefixed method.
+If you do not have prior history of stock moves in your system, it is advised to use fixed method.
 If you have past-history of stock moves, best use past-looking method.